jason-kerney/blog/_posts/2021/2021-08-13-change-of-role-ritual.md

 Whenever there is a role change, there is a separation that must happen.
 There are those who were once peers to the individual who will now be absent that individual's contributions.
 In many ways this is like an off-boarding event.
 People need time to metaphorically say "good-bye" and adjust to that loss.

-However, that lose is not only felt by the peers, but by the individual who has just lost their peer group.
+However, that loss is not only felt by the peers, but by the individual who has just lost their peer group.
 Giving opportunity for them to adjust to this new status and cope with that loss is also important.

 ## A Stranger

 At the same time the individual is leaving a group, they are also joining one.
 They may have worked with these people before, and because of that, familiarity can cause problems here.
-Do not underestimate how much of a stranger an individual can become when their role changes.
+It’s easy to underestimate how much of a stranger an individual can become when their role changes.
 They are no longer working with these people in the same capacity, they are now peers.
 Everyone needs time and structure to help navigate and understand that relationship.
 Providing that structure helps individuals feel safe and invited during that process.

 ## Giving of a Path